osm-fr/osmose-backend/README.md

 ![Build Status](https://api.travis-ci.com/osm-fr/osmose-backend.svg?branch=master)

-This is the part of [Osmose](http://osmose.openstreetmap.fr) which analyses OSM and sends results to frontend.
+This is the part of [Osmose](http://osmose.openstreetmap.fr) which analyses OSM and sends the results to the frontend.
 This works as follows:

-  - an .osm.pbf extract is downloaded
+  - an .osm.pbf extraction is downloaded
   - analyses are run directly on the .osm.pbf file, or on the database
-  - analyses results are uploaded to the frontend
+  - results of the analyses are uploaded to the frontend
   - by default, the database is purged

 Analysers can be build in many ways: